Ki-Yo: 2010–present: working in America and going back to Japan

 In 2010, he moved to New York City and started working there.
-He participated in McDonald's Gospelfest, Gospel Night at Apollo Theater and a play called Black Nativity in Broadway.
+He participated in the Harlem Japanese Gospel Choir and performed in McDonald's Gospelfest, Gospel Night at Apollo Theater and a play called Black Nativity in off Broadway.

-In 2011, he was invited to Annual Keepers of the Dream Award Ceremony as a guest choir.
-His musical talent was praised by Stevie Wonder.
+In 2011, The Harlem Japanese Gospel Choir was invited to Annual Keepers of the Dream Award Ceremony as a guest choir. their musical talent was praised by Stevie Wonder.

 He was played at musical venues including the Bitter End, Canal Room and Whisky a Go Go.

 On November 19, 2014, he covered "Let It Go" in the Japanese popular music competition program "The Karaoke Battle".

 In 2015, he wrote a song called "Anata ni Smile" (あなたにスマイル:)) for a Japanese top singer, Misia.

 This song was included in her album, "Love Bebop", which was released on January 6, 2015 and this album charted at No. 4 on Oricon Daily Album Chart.

 Also, this song was used in a TV commercial of a Japanese famous drink manufacturer, Kirin beverage.

 On December 27, 2015, he performed on a live event, "Sing Mariah" with Japanese female singer Mao Denda.
 Her first album "Eternal Voice" has sold over 50,000 copies so far.

 In May 2016, he announced that he left his management team "Rhythmedia".

 On June 30, 2016, he started crowdfunding to release his fourth studio album Anata ga Itekureta kara (あなたがいてくれたから).